 Whether you have recently been diagnosed with chronic fatigue syndrome or have a loved one who is battling with it, the more you know about this health condition, the better.
-While much is still to be learned about chronic fatigue syndrome, there is also a lot of information that just isn’t common knowledge yet.
+While researchers are still to learn more about chronic fatigue syndrome, there is also a lot of information that just isn’t common knowledge yet.
 We’re going to address 9 things that most people don’t know about chronic fatigue syndrome.
 The last of these 9 is a natural form of care that is bringing hope of improved quality of life to those who suffer from this chronic health condition.

-If you think chronic fatigue is just about not getting enough sleep or doing too much, you are mistaken.
-Chronic fatigue syndrome does involve exhaustion and low energy levels, but the issue isn’t corrected by proper sleep or by doing less.
+If you think chronic fatigue is just about not getting enough sleep or doing too much, you are wrong.
+Chronic fatigue syndrome does involve exhaustion and low energy levels, but the issue doesn't resolve by merely proper sleep or by doing less.
 At best, those are just ways to keep the condition from flaring up.
 Unfortunately, many chronic fatigue syndrome patients are unable to work, and some become bedridden if the condition is left unchecked.

-Chronic fatigue syndrome is often confused with fibromyalgia.
+Chronic fatigue syndrome is often mistaken as fibromyalgia.
 This is because fibromyalgia can present with fatigue and chronic fatigue syndrome does include many other symptoms such as chronic pain and cognitive problems (attention and memory).
 Other chronic fatigue symptoms include sleep disturbances and balance problems.

 Because the symptoms of chronic fatigue are so similar to other conditions, it can take months to get a diagnosis.
 In fact, if you haven’t been having fatigue issues for over 6 months, a doctor is unlikely to even think about a chronic fatigue diagnosis.
 There is no shortcut to getting a diagnosis because there isn’t a definitive blood test to determine if you have the condition.